visvig/vishalv.com/data/bookshelf/fifty-challenging-problems-in-probability.md

 description: Selected problem famously known as the 3-Man jury.
 image: /static/images/fcpip.jpg
 ---

-> Jury — a group of members of the public in a court of law who listen to the facts about a crime and decide if somebody is guilty or not guilty.

 Consider a 3-man jury: two serious ones and a joker.
 We’re assuming the probability of each serious juror independently making the correct judgment is _p_, and the joker makes a random decision (with a probability of 0.5 for being correct since their decision is random, like flipping a coin).

 ### Two Serious Jurors Agree